EkuboProtocol/oracle-extension/README.md

 This repository implements a permissionless and manipulation resistant price Oracle for any pair that can be traded on Ekubo via [Ekubo Extensions](https://docs.ekubo.org/integration-guides/extensions).

 The extension enables developers to create one Oracle pool per pair.
 This pool must have the parameters `fee = 0` and `tick_spacing = MAX_TICK_SPACING`.
-In addition, only full range positions may be created on this pool.
-These are the lowest cost parameters that make the oracle both maximally precise and maximally expensive to manipulate.
-This also prevents fragmentation of liquidity used for the Oracle.
+If the `oracle_token` is defined, all Oracle pools must be paired with that token, and the price fetching methods use that token as an intermediate for computing all prices.
+Only full range positions may be created on Oracle pools, to support all possible prices.
+These parameters maximize oracle precision and cost to manipulate.
+It also aims to prevent fragmentation of liquidity, which is a big detriment to on-chain Oracle UX.
 As with any extension, the pool key must also refer to the address of the deployed extension contract.

 ## How it works